-Legal sports betting in Arizona begins on Sept.
-9, in time for the opening week of the 2021 NFL regular season and three days ahead of the Arizona Cardinals’ opening clash with the Tennessee Titans in Nashville.
+Legal sports betting begins on Sept.
+9, in time for the opening week of Arizona NFL betting and three days ahead of the Arizona Cardinals’ opening clash with the Tennessee Titans in Nashville.
 Arizona Cardinals betting is expected to be popular.

 But one tribe is attempting to slow the start of sports betting in Arizona.
 The Yavapai-Prescott Indian Tribe filed a civil lawsuit Thursday seeking to delay sports betting.
 The suit in Maricopa County Superior Court has named Arizona Gov. Doug Ducey and Arizona Department of Gaming Director Ted Vogt as defendants.
 A Sept.
 3 hearing has been scheduled.

 DraftKings is giving users a 20% first-deposit match up to $1,000 as an acquisition offer, with up to $150 in free bets upon registration to those that register ahead of Sept.
 9. Users can use both deals simultaneously.

 For BetMGM, the operator’s acquisition offer includes risk-free bets up to $1,000, with $200 in free bets to those that register early in Arizona.
 Unlike others, BetMGM customers cannot take advantage of both offers at the same time.

 WynnBet has announced that it will offer early registration in Arizona, but has not released any details of offers or promotions.